ihamuma/aoc/README.md

 # Advent of Code

 This repository contains solutions for [Advent of Code](https://adventofcode.com/).
-All should be correct, none are likely to be particularly fast, many will amuse a more experienced rustacean.
+Solutions are implemented in different languages across years.
+All should be correct, none are likely to be particularly fast.
 Enjoy?

+## Current Status

+- **2024**: 10 days completed (Rust)
+- **2022**: 6 days completed (Python)

 ## Structure